 The build tasks provided out of the box with MSBuild, along with the community build tasks, will usually cover most of your requirements when customising your build process.
 However, sometimes what you need done warrants writing your own custom build task, and even if it doesn’t it can often be easier to write just a bit of code to do what you need rather than mucking around with modifying the MSBuild script itself.

 Traditionally, you had to create an assembly, write your custom build tasks in that, and then ensure it’s available to MSBuild when it runs.
 But this incurred quite an overhead in configuration and management, so to solve this issue MSBuild 4.0 introduced inline tasks.
-Essentially, inline tasks enable you to write code directly in the build script using your favourite .NET language, and have it execute as part of your build process.
+Essentially, inline tasks enable you to write code directly in the build script using your favourite .NET language (or even other languages if someone has developed a custom task factory, such as those for Powershell and the DLR provided by the MSBuild Extension Pack), and have it execute as part of your build process.
 This is an awesome feature, and makes it so much easier to develop and maintain build customisations.
 You can easily write code in a language that’s familiar to you, you’ve got the full .NET Framework at your disposal, and you’ve basically got almost limitless possibilities.

 It’s when developing inline tasks that you’ll find locating your custom build tasks separately from your project file makes a huge difference.
 You can iterate rapidly during the development of these inline tasks, and it’s very easy for future maintainers of the project to see exactly what’s going on.